To inspire, empower, educate & employ

 We do however have a short film in the works & are recording the first episodes of our new podcast to be called

 In the meantime we are raising awareness and funds to create opportunities for women in the future. we are asking for any and all who want to get involved to subscribe to our mailing list.

 If you think you have something to contribute & want to help ~

 LET US KNOW!

 You can donate money (always appreciated).
-If you are a professional in the film or television industry you could donate your time and expertise to an interview on our podcast...
+If you are a professional in the film or television industry and could donate your time and expertise to an interview on our podcast...

 We'd love to hear from you.

-As we grow, we intend to create all FREE inclusive webinars for anyone to join.
+As we grow, we intend to create FREE inclusive webinars for anyone to join.

-We will invite women working in the industry to talk about their work, share pearls of wisdom and war stories.
+We will invite women working in the industry to talk about their jobs, sharing their war stories & pearls of wisdom with the next generation of filmmakers.